 Add a small anchor stitch from the back of the head to prevent tipping forward.

-I notice the loveys I have given to babies as gifts always end up in the same places.
-I see them draped over a chair, tucked into their diaper bag, or the most heart-warming...in their arms while being carried from room to room.
-That is when shape and balance matter most and as a crafter, my reward.
+I notice the loveys I have given as gifts usually end up in the same places.
+They get draped over a chair, tucked into a diaper bag, or carried from room to room in little arms.
+That is when shape and balance matter most.

 If the blanket curls, dampen and lay flat.
 If the head tips, add a stitch.
 If ears sit high, smooth them down and let them rest.